UnitedHealthcare Customers Are Unhappy About Cuts To SilverSneakers Fitness Program

 Since 2014, Graves, 69, has enjoyed free access to the gym through SilverSneakers, the nation's best-known fitness program for seniors.
 He was disturbed by the news, as are many other people who have recently learned they're losing this benefit.

 A controversial business decision by UnitedHealthcare, the nation's largest health insurance carrier, is causing the disruption.
 As of Jan.
-1, the company is dropping SilverSneakers — an optional benefit — for 1.3 million customers with Medicare supplemental (Medigap) insurance in 12 states (California, Connecticut, Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Nevada, North Carolina and Utah) as well as 1.2 million customers in Medicare Advantage plans in nine states (Arizona, California, Connecticut, Illinois, Indiana, North Carolina, Ohio, Utah and Wisconsin).
+1, the company is dropping SilverSneakers — an optional benefit — for 1.2 million customers with Medicare Advantage plans in 11 states (California, Connecticut, Illinois, Indiana, Iowa, Kansas, Missouri, Nebraska, Nevada, North Carolina and Utah) as well as 1.3 million customers with Medicare supplemental (Medigap) insurance in nine states (Arizona, California, Connecticut, Illinois, Indiana, North Carolina, Ohio, Utah and Wisconsin).

 Graves, who works out four to five days a week and has a UnitedHealthcare Medigap policy, decided to seek coverage elsewhere after the company raised his policy's rates and eliminated SilverSneakers in California.
 He has signed up for a new policy with Blue Shield of California.